muratk5n/thirdwave/en/README.md

 ---

-I literally ran that code as I am writing this.
-So right 25 mil ratings, for 58K movies, by anonymous 280K users are in notebook's memory.
+Literally ran that code while writing this post.
+So right now 25 mil ratings, for 58K movies, by anonymous 280K users are in notebook's memory.
 This is not a drill.
 We have ample computing capabilities..